 LeRoy was a kind and loving man – a gentle giant.
 He lived a life of goodness and integrity.
 He was a living testimony of his love for our Father in Heaven and our Savior Jesus Christ.
 He once said, “Life is good and I have so much to be grateful for.
 I am grateful to my Father in Heaven for the blessings he has given me and for the Savior and the part He plays in my life.”
 He will be greatly missed, but his legacy will continue to live on in our hearts forever.

 Funeral services will be held Thursday, September 26, 2019 at 11:00am at the Little Cottonwood 14th Ward, 1160 East Vine Street.
 Friends and family are invited to visit Wednesday evening 6:00-8:00pm at Holbrook Mortuary, 3251 South 2300 East, and at the church Thursday morning 9:30-10:30am prior to the service.

-To send flowers to George LeRoy Pulos' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of George LeRoy Pulos, please visit our floral store.